pleiszenburg/zugbruecke/docs/installation.rst

 If you are encountering any problems, see :ref:`section on bugs and known issues <bugs>`.

-Installing *zugbruecke* in development mode
+Installing *zugbruecke* in Development Mode
 -------------------------------------------

 If you are interested in contributing to *zugbruecke*, you might want to install it in development mode.
 You can find the latest instructions on how to do this in the `CONTRIBUTING file`_ of this project on *Github*.